-Dr Cerovac obtained her medical degree from Belgrade University in Serbia in 1992 and commenced training in plastic surgery a year later at the University Clinical Hospital and Military Medical Academy in Belgrade.
+Dr. Cerovac obtained her medical degree from Belgrade University in Serbia in 1992 and commenced training in plastic surgery a year later at the University Clinical Hospital and Military Medical Academy in Belgrade.
 In 1995 she moved to the UK and, having passed a rigorous set of examinations, became a Fellow of the Royal College of Surgeons of England (FRCS).
 She completed official plastic surgery specialist training in London and become a Consultant at St George’s Hospital in 2008.
-She has setup wrist surgery service within the plastic surgery department which is a rather rare organizational framework.
+She has set up wrist surgery services within the plastic surgery department which is a rather rare organizational framework.

 - The British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS)

 - The British Association of Aesthetic Plastic Surgeons (BAAPS)